 This TD is an attempt from the editor to propose a resolution for each contributor's suggested change (with explanations given as Microsoft Word's comments) while ensuring consistency with other clauses of Rec.
 ITU-T A.5 and with other A-series Recommendations.
 This TD will be modified during the discussions in the Rapporteur group on strengthening cooperation.

+Revision 1 of this TD takes account of the discussions at the joint meeting of RG-WM and RG-SC.

+Revision 2 of this TD takes account of the discussions at the editing session on Rec.
+ITU-T A.1 on Tuesday 24 Sep 2019.